-- Safeguard and account for any monies paid in advance for driving lessons, test fees or any other purpose.
+Safeguard and account for any monies paid in advance for driving lessons, test fees, or any other purposes.
 These details should be available to clients on request.

-- Ensure that when presenting a client for a driving test that they have all the correct documentation and that the car is roadworthy.
+Ensure that when presenting a client for a driving test, they have all the correct documentation and that the car is roadworthy.

-- Forecast client's readiness, and advise them when to apply for their theory and practical tests, taking into account local waiting times.
+Forecast a client's readiness, and advise them when to apply for their theory and practical tests, taking into account local waiting times.